pivotal/docs-tap/workloads/spec-reference.md

   <tr>
     <td><code>gitops_ssh_secret</code></td>
     <td>
-      Name of the secret in the same namespace as the `deliverable` used for providing credentials for fetching Kubernetes configuration files from the Git repository pointed at.
+      The name of the secret in the same namespace as the `deliverable` used for providing credentials for fetching Kubernetes configuration files from the Git repository pointed at.
 See [Git authentication](../scc/git-auth.md).
     </td>